Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 This is not an unusual outcome.
 It is what happens when vendor selection is treated as a judgement call rather than a structured assessment.
 This article is written for IT leaders, procurement managers, and business decision-makers in Australian organisations who are in or approaching a vendor selection process and need a structured framework for making it objective and defensible.

-Why Vendor Evaluation Needs a Scorecard
+Why Vendor Evaluation Benefits from a Scorecard

 A vendor evaluation scorecard does two things that unstructured evaluation cannot.